Theoretical uncertainties for cosmological first-order phase transitions: Sources of theoretical uncertainty

 In the 4d~approach, our calculations reach one-loop level.
 There is unfortunately no tree-level result to compare with our one-loop calculations, as the phase transition takes place due to thermal fluctuations, which appear first at one-loop.
 Already Refs.~\cite{Parwani:1991gq,Arnold:1992rz} extended the daisy-resummed approach to two-loops, though realistic Standard Model extensions were only recently tackled for the two-Higgs doublet model~\cite{Laine:2017hdk} and the SM with a lighter Higgs mass~\cite{Patel:2011th}.
 In the daisy-resummed approach, the extension to two-loops is complicated due to massive two-loop sum-integrals, as well as the large number of different particles contributing As such, we refrain from two-loop corrections in the 4d~approach.

 In the 3d~approach, next-to-leading order (NLO) calculations become more amenable.
 This is because, for NLO matching, the only two-loop corrections required are the thermal mass corrections, and thermodynamic properties are analysed within the {\em simpler} 3d effective theory.
-This approach expands separately: (i) the matching relations in powers of $g^2$ and (ii) the 3d effective theory in powers of $\hbar$.
-In order to calculate some physical quantity to a given order in $g^2$, both expansions should reach that same order.
+This approach expands separately: (i) the matching relations in powers of $g$ and (ii) the 3d effective theory in powers of $\hbar$.
+In order to calculate some physical quantity to a given order in $g$, both expansions should reach that same order.
 It is nevertheless instructive to test their convergence separately.
+Further, by not expanding the 3d couplings, the results benefit from resummations of some higher order terms, as well as additional cancellations of scale dependence~\cite{Blaizot:2003iq,Laine:2006cp}.